mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 permalink: /index.html
 ---
 # Research Interests
-My research focuses on addressing the challenges of maintaining robustness and control in adopting advanced black-box neural technologies, such as foundation models, domain-specific practical conversational systems :
+My research focuses on addressing the challenges of maintaining robustness and control in practical conversational systems~(e.g., Education, Health):
 - **Modularized NLP.** To connect each module and make a coherent NLP system, my research studies *deep structured prediction* for extracting symbolic representations from text